 Boosted by the train

-When the Eastern Railway went through, Smith’s Mill became profitable and a siding (and later a railway station) was established to transport the timber down the hill.
-By the end of the 1890s, all the good stands of timber near the mill had been cut out and it closed.
-However, the railway’s presence had encouraged the establishment of other industries (and settlers) in the area, which continued to be known as Smith’s Mill.
+When the Eastern Railway went through, Smith’s Mill became profitable, and a siding, and later a railway station, were established to transport the timber down the hill.
+By the end of the 1890s, all the good stands of timber near the mill had been cut and the mill closed.
+However, the railway’s presence had encouraged the establishment of other industries, as well as settlers, in the area which continued to be known as Smith’s Mill.

 Orchards, nurseries and vineyards

 Attracted by the ironstone-gravel slopes, Richard Hardey established a vineyard, the earliest in the hills.
 At first he railed grapes down to his press and fermenting vats on Peninsula Farm, Maylands.
 Later he built a cellar at Smith’s Mill.
-An early attempt at a tea plantation failed but nurseries and other vineyards thrived and the area became renowned amongst WA orchardists for fruit trees.
+An early attempt at a tea plantation failed, but nurseries and other vineyards thrived and the area became renowned among WA orchardists for fruit trees.

-William and George Burkinshaw bought the failed tea plantation block and pioneered the gravel industry in the hills.
+William and George Burkinshaw bought the failed tea plantation block, and pioneered the gravel industry in the hills.
 They could boast supplying Government House and Kings Park.
 Others went into competition with them.
-The owners of one such company were so impressed by the quality of a large bed of clay beneath their gravel pits that they registered a new company and Statham Fire Brick Works, that operated until the late 1960s, was the result.
+The owners of one such company were so impressed by the quality of a large bed of clay beneath their gravel pits that they registered a new company, Statham Fire Brick Works, which operated until the late 1960s.

 New name for new townsite